-As the always eloquent Bill Bonner put it in a recent issue of The Bill Bonner Letter …
+As the always eloquent Bill Bonner put it in an issue of The Bill Bonner Letter …

 “Gold is a hedge against falling stock prices.
 And falling bond prices.
 And falling bitcoin prices.
 And falling real estate prices.
 And a falling dollar.
 And falling hopes, illusions, and myths of all sorts.

 There is a time for everything under heaven.
 A time to believe.
 And a time to restrain from embracing crackpot ideas.
 In short, we believe we have entered an Era of Busted Dreams.
 Gold is a hedge against all of them.”